lacoperon/greedy_paths/README.md

 parses the csv files produced from each run, and graphs various measures of interest (this is not quite done yet).

+## Installation / Setup

+First of all, the project runs Python 2.7, so ensure you have the right version installed.

+To install the dependencies for the project, run `pip install -r requirements.txt` in the Command Line.

 ## Workflow

 To run a simulation, edit the simulation parameters (found at the end of `greedy_lattice_test.py`) and type `python greedy_lattice_test.py` into your command line client of choice.
+The data outputted from each run is put into the `data_output` folder in csv format.

-To analyze the data from each run, open up `dataanalysis.Rmd` in RStudio and run all of the code blocks (**TODO**: Generalize R code to work for all sim params).
+To open the analysis of data from each run, open up `DataAnalysisJupyter.ipynb`, by typing in `jupyter notebook DataAnalysisJupyter.ipynb`.

-(**Also TODO:** Add a bash script which automates knitting the .Rmd document wo RStudio) >>> More wise view: write an R script that outputs the figures and then run that (knitting Rmd from the CL is a pain...)
+Note that the Jupyter Notebook is written in R, which is not available as a default language for Jupyter.
+In an ideal world, I would have setup the project to automatically install this for new users, or I would have a Docker environment that I could provide in the GitHub with Jupyter with R integration already installed.

+I didn't bother (because I'm, thus far, the only one actually running this code).

 ---